 Food Allergens:

-Allergens pose a huge risk to many people across the country with potentially life-threatening consequences – this is why LiberEat has developed allergen and error detection technology to ensure that consumers are safe and healthy when eating at your restaurant, ordering a takeaway or buying your product off the shelf/online.
+Allergens pose a huge risk to many people across the country with potentially life-threatening consequences – this is why LiberEat has developed allergen and error detection technology to ensure that consumers are safe and healthy when eating at your restaurant brand, ordering a takeaway or buying your product off the shelf/online.

 It is a business’s duty to make consumers aware of any allergens included in products, or any that may have possibly come into contact with it.
 In the UK, the 14 major allergens must also be included clearly in any labelling of your products.
 You can find out more about this with our 14 Major Allergens Hub.